-- Can menopause cause excessive bloating?
+- Does menopause cause bloating?

-- Does menopause bloating go away?
+- Does HRT help menopause bloating?

 Bloating symptoms vary from woman to woman but typically include a feeling of fullness/tightness in the stomach and abdominal area, a swollen stomach and increased burping or flatulence.
 You may also experience constipation.

 When should I be worried about menopause bloating?

 - Passing fresh or old blood in your stool